 Blurred or Distorted Vision: Objects may appear wavy or blurred, in particular in central vision.

-Age: Retinal diseases such as AMD and diabetic retinopathy are prevalent in aged people.
+Age: The majority of the retinal diseases such as AMD and diabetic retinopathy are prevalent in aged people.

-Diabetes: The risk for diabetic retinopathy is very high in diabetic patients.
+Diabetes: High risks for diabetic retinopathy in diabetic patients are a possibility.

 Family History: Genetic history of various retina conditions may predispose individuals.

-Lifestyle Factors: Smoking, obesity, and sedentary life are the contributing factors.
+Lifestyle Factors: Such as smoking, obesity, and sedentary life.

-Diseases of the retina demand a detailed eye examination, which might include the following:
+Diseases of the retina require detailed eye examination, which may include the following:

 Visual Acuity Tests: This is meant to establish the clarity of an individual's vision at near and far distances.

-Dilated Eye Exam: A procedure in which drops are instilled to dilate the pupils and allow room for the doctor to carry out closer observation of the retina.
+Dilated Eye Exam: A procedure where drops are instilled into the eyes to dilate the pupils, allowing room for the doctor to carry out closer observation of the retina.

 Fluorescein Angiography: This involves administering special dye into the system; with time, it gives information concerning blood flow in the retina.